swiftmailer/swiftmailer/doc/installing.rst

       mb_internal_encoding('ASCII');
     }

-    // Creation your message and send it with Swiftmailer
+    // Create your message and send it with Swift Mailer

     if (isset($mbEncoding))
     {